bibendi/dip/README.md

 Docker Interaction Process

 A command-line utility that gives you the native-like interaction with applications through Docker in a development environment.
-In practice, it creates the feeling that you are working without mind-blowing approaches to run the containers
+In practice, it creates the feeling that you are working without mind-blowing approaches to run the containers.

 <a href="https://evilmartians.com/?utm_source=dip">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" height="80" /></a>